uselesstechjunks/leetcode/docs/source/dsa/interview.rst

 **********************************************************************
 During the interview: Remember
 **********************************************************************
 #.
-Take your time - way longer than you think you need to.
+Take your time - longer than you think you should.

 	Spend more time collaborating with the interviewer - planning, writing comments, discussing approach, brainstorming